In our last hangout we gave you an expert breakdown and tips on the UCAT So now what?

 The problems with this section are some people are not “mathsy” and there are numerous sub-skills needed (spatial/shape awareness, ratios, conversions, mental maths, graphs etc.).
 The best thing is to try the different question types and quickly identify what you’re weakest at, and then zone in on that.

 Make sure to zone in on which of the following sections you’re weakest at:

 - Tables and diagrams

 Identifying relationships between variables and pattern recognition is a good skill for any junior doctor.
-Unfortunately for you, they’ve also given you the intense time pressures of a junior doctor!
+Unfortunately for you, they’ve also given you the intense time pressures of a junior doctor or dentist!
 With 55 questions in 13 minutes, efficiency and practise is absolutely key for this section.

-At first, you can allow yourself a bit of extra time (a good way to gauge this is to see how many questions you can answer in the 13 minutes, working at you own pace).
-Developing the skills takes time but you can quickly get better at the 4 question types with practise.
+At first, you can allow yourself a bit of extra time (a good way to gauge this is to see how many questions you can answer in the 13 minutes, working at your own pace).
+Developing the skills takes time but you can quickly get better at the 4 question types with practice.

 Focus on common pattern types (line shape, number, colour, sequences etc.) and develop a little algorithm to work through on any question- something that sticks in your head and can be applied to any question.
 Once you’ve done enough questions, you’ll start to develop an intrinsic gut feeling for what type of pattern they’re trying to show!

 This is the only “non-cognitive” section and actually represents a slightly easier form of the SJT exam you’ll (hopefully) be doing for medical/dental finals!
 The tip here is to identify what the problem is and how best to solve it in a “textbook” manner- i.e., it may not be what you’d actually do, but is what you should do if you were talking to a supervisor or consultant about it.
 Your answer will be compared to an “expert” panel so even if you disagree with the answer, you’re probably best off listening to what they say.